| ||Format||Pages||Price|| |

-1.2 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and to determine the applicability of regulatory limitations prior to use.
+1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

-F17 Terminology Relating to Flexible Barrier Packaging
+F17 Terminology Relating to Primary Barrier Packaging

 ICS Number Code 11.120.99 (Other standards related to pharmaceutics); 55.020 (Packaging and distibution of goods in general)